-We’ve gathered the best of the best in the ultrawide monitor market and run them through a barrage of tests to determine their fitness to display your games, your movies, or even your workspace.
+We’ve gathered the best of the best in the ultrawide monitor market and run them through a barrage of tests to determine their fitness to display your games, movies, and workspace.

 Why we picked the Samsung CF791:

 First and foremost, this monitor is a striking piece of hardware.
 The design is understated, effortless and professional.
 The frame and stand all seem to melt away when you’re seated before that massive curved display.
 Colors saturate your vision from all angles, and the monitor is all-encompassing.

 The CF791 offers stunning picture quality, with rich inky blacks, vivid and lifelike colors — right out of the box.
 Without any tinkering, it hits a stellar 940:1 contrast ratio, which puts it well ahead of similarly priced competitors.

 This level of quality on a standard 16:9 display would be outstanding.
 The fact that it’s on a massive 21:9 display with a deep curve makes it truly a sight to behold.
 Video content is rich and fluid thanks to the monitor’s 100Hz refresh rate, and AMD’s FreeSync.
 For a look at the difference between FreeSync and Nvidia’s G-Sync, check out our guide.